vmware/vic/doc/application_workflow/webserving.md

 $> docker push repo/directory:tag
 ```

-### Build docker image for the Mysql server (on regular docker)
+### Build docker image for the MySQL server (on regular docker)

-THe Web server reads from the database to obtain the "site_url" to generate links for the Web pages.
+The Web server reads from the database to obtain the "site_url" to generate links for the Web pages.
 However, the original database image from cloudsuite (cloudsuite/web-serving:db_server) is configured with pre-defined environment variable "env web_host web_server" in the Dockerfile, which is then used to pre-dump the ELGG database with static "site_url" of "http://web_server:8080" in the image; thus the url is not accessible when deployed on the VCH.
-Therefore, we need to modify the database image: allow the database to be populated at the start of the containerVM using the environment variable ${web_host}; then you can push the new image to your own registry. **You can also skip this section and proceed to "Compose File for vSphere Integrated Containers Engine" if you do not want to build your own image**.
+Therefore, we need to modify the database image: allow the database to be populated at the start of the containerVM using the environment variable "web_host"; then you can push the new image to your own registry. **You can also skip this section and proceed to "[Compose File for vSphere Integrated Containers Engine](#compose-file-for-vsphere-integrated-containers-engine)" if you do not want to build your own image**.

 Step I:
 Download the original installation files from https://github.com/ParsaLab/cloudsuite/tree/master/benchmarks/web-serving/db_server